Approach To islam (peaceful surrender)

 The Qur’an speaks of two kinds of verses in it.
 Some are basic principles, the core of it.
 Others are symbolic, or allegorical and only God knows their meaning.
-We choose to focus on what we view as the principles in the Qur’an.
-With verses that we do not understand either because they contain symbolism, or because we were not present during the revelation, we try to reflect on the basic principle regarding the subject matter of the verse along with all of the other verses that contribute to that theme.
+I choose to focus on what we view as the principles in the Qur’an.
+With verses that I do not understand either because they contain symbolism, or because I was not present during the revelation, I try to reflect on the basic principle regarding the subject matter of the verse along with all of the other verses that contribute to that theme.

-To put it simply, here at the hijabman virtual islamic center, we are more interested in exploring the themes that rise off the page of the Qur’an, and the spirit of the injunctions rather than a literal reading.
+To put it simply, I am more interested in exploring the themes that rise off the page of the Qur’an, and the spirit of the injunctions rather than a literal reading.

 III.
 The Hadith Traditions

-We apologize in advance for the heavy quoting of Khaled Abou El Fadl in this section.
-We have not come across many people who have articulated thoughts on these issues as well as he has.
+I apologize in advance for the heavy quoting of Khaled Abou El Fadl in this section.
+I have not come across many people who have articulated thoughts on these issues as well as he has.

 “Hurlers of Prophetic traditions, because of their ignorance of jurisprudential theory and methodology, treat law in a whimsical and opportunistic fashion.
 They search through the thousands of statements and sayings attributed to the Prophet in order to find anything that they could use to support their already preconceived and predtermined positions.
 In effect, they utilize the inherited traditions about the Prophet in an arbitrary and whimsical personalized fashion in order to affirm whatever positions they feel like supporting.
 As a result, traditionists (or hadith hurlers) often end up confusing their cultural habits and preferences and Islamic law.
 They selectively pick evidence that supports their cultural biases and claim that these cultural practices are the Islamic mandated law.
 Al-Ghazali asserted that because such people do not abide by any disciplined methodology or principled way in thinking about the Divine Will, they end up corrupting Islamic law.”